 Ross grew up across southern Africa and developed a dual interest in mining and wildlife governance.
 He studied a B.Com in Philosophy, Politics and Economics at the University of Cape Town (UCT), where he also completed an M.Phil in Public Policy.
-At the end of 2018, he submitted his PhD in Economics, also at UCT.
+He was awarded his PhD in Economics, also at UCT, in 2019.
+His thesis sought to explain institutional evolution in the oil-wealthy petro-states of Nigeria and Angola.
 He started his wildlife research career at the South African Institute of International Affairs, where he worked as a senior researcher from 2013 to 2019.
 His initial work oversaw a project that examined every element of the ivory trade, from park to port to end consumer.
 He has published in one of the world’s top journals, Ecological Economics, and a wide array of other outlets.
-Ross is currently a freelance independent economist who works with The Conservation Action Trust.
+Ross is currently a freelance independent economist who works with The Conservation Action Trust and the EMS Foundation.